Posts

 You’re at work when the teacher calls.
 “Your child is having trouble staying on task again,” she says gently.
 Or maybe bedtime has turned into a nightly struggle, with your child bouncing around the room long after lights-out.
 You chalk it up to energy, but the nagging doubt lingers.
 What if there’s something more?
 As a parent, you know your child best.
 But figuring out whether their behaviors are normal or a sign of something deeper can be confusing.
 ADHD signs in children can blend into the chaos of everyday life, especially when you’re juggling homework, after-school activities, and routines.
 In fact, an estimated 11.4% of U.S. children aged 3–17 have ADHD, with diagnoses rising in recent years.

 Let’s walk through the real-life signs, what they mean, and how to know when it’s time to seek help.
-This is especially helpful for families in NY and NJ who want guidance grounded in local expertise.
+This is especially helpful for families in NJ who want guidance grounded in local expertise.

 Common ADHD Signs in Children

-Kids with ADHD often show persistent, subtle behaviors that can worry parents in NY and NJ.
+Kids with ADHD often show persistent, subtle behaviors that can worry parents in NJ.
 In fact, these symptoms of kids with ADHD often fall into two categories, inattentive or hyperactive-impulsive, with many kids having a combined type.
 Here are five common red flags:

 1. Chronic Forgetfulness (Inattentive): Forgetting instructions, homework, or items daily, even with reminders.